Vista Social

 What video size do creators normally use?

 Full HD, 1080 (1920 x 1080 pixels), is the industry standard for crisp and clear HD digital video that won’t consume too much of your storage space.
+It’s also the typical screen resolution for most smartphones.

 What size are YouTube Shorts?